LeventGov/githubScrumWorkshop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[Feature Name]"
-labels: ''
+labels: pending issue
-assignees: ''
+assignees: Noahhaon05-H

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you want to add.
+Explain the problem it solves or the value it adds.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Acceptance Criteria
+The feature is considered complete when the following criteria are met:

+- [ ] Criterion 1
+- [ ] Criterion 2
+- [ ] Criterion 3

+## Proposed Solution
+Describe your proposed solution, including technical details or design concepts, if applicable.

+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other relevant information, screenshots, or links to documentation that might help.